 Key infrastructure data for remote workers:

-- Monthly dedicated desk at a Tirana coworking space: $100 to $150 USD
+- Monthly dedicated desk at a Tirana coworking space: $100 to $150

-- Long-term apartment rental in Tirana: $400 to $700 USD per month
+- Long-term apartment rental in Tirana: $400 to $700/month

 - Cash requirement: rural areas, coastal villages, and mountain guesthouses operate exclusively on cash

 Pro Tip: The power grid in rural areas and coastal towns is unreliable.
-Before any critical video call from outside Tirana, ensure your laptop, phone, and a high-capacity power bank are fully charged.
+Before any critical video call from outside Tirana, make sure your laptop, phone, and a high-capacity power bank are fully charged.
 Power cuts during client calls are not a hypothetical risk — they are a scheduled inconvenience in smaller towns.

 Connectivity outside urban centers is the practical limitation.
 Mountain guesthouses in Theth and Valbona typically offer basic wifi adequate for messaging but not video.
-Build remote work deadlines around your itinerary location, not the other way around.
+Build remote-work deadlines around your itinerary location, not the other way around.

 What most guides won’t tell you